-Some businesses are unable to operate (either partially or fully) during the coronavirus lockdown.
+Some businesses are unable to operate (either partially or fully) during the pandemic.
 The Coronavirus Job Retention Scheme (CJRS), which is also referred to as the furlough scheme, provides that HM Revenue & Customs (HMRC) will reimburse 80% of an employee's salary to their employer up to a mazimum of £2,500, for hours not worked, so that workers can be paid to stay at home.

 The Chancellor announced the implementation of the CJRS on 20 March 2020.
 The aim of this scheme is to provide financial support to businesses during the coronavirus pandemic.